Veteran Goran Pandev to hang up his boots after the Euro

 “It’s the good time to say goodbye and wish this generation to qualify for the World Cup.
 They can bring us many joys.
 They are very good players who play in great teams, “he added.

-Looking ahead to the game against the Netherlands team, with everything decided in qualifying, Pandev was optimistic on the possibilities of North Macedonia.
+Looking ahead to the game against the Dutch national team, with everything decided in qualifying, Pandev was optimistic on the possibilities of North Macedonia.

 “I think that we can surprise you.
 They have a very strong national team, it will be very difficult.
 But if we play as we know how, I think we can surprise them, “added the footballer.

-“After the game I will feel a little strange because I will not know what will happen to my career in the future“added Pandev, who was not blunt in ensuring that he will retire but hinted at it, explaining that he does not have a club, that he is going to turn 38 and that right now he has no plans to continue as a professional.
+“After the game I will feel a little strange because I will not know what will happen to my career in the future“, added Pandev, who was not blunt in assuring that he will retire but gave a glimpse of it, explaining that he does not have a club, that he is going to turn 38 and that right now he has no plans to continue as a professional.

 For its part, the selector from North Macedonia, Igor Angelovski, praised his star player, which was doubtful for the match due to annoyances but will finally be in the starting eleven against the Netherlands.